-If you are the COLP or the COFA in your practice (in the case of a small firm, you might be both of course) then cash management and the financial operations of the practice will be at the forefront of your mind.
+If you are a Compliance Officer or the COLP or the COFA in your practice then compliance, cash management and the financial operations of the practice will be at the forefront of your mind.

-The COLP and COFA are likely to be the champions of risk management within the firm, and whilst not solely responsible for compliance, you have a key role in ensuring that suitable systems and controls are in place.
+The Compliance Officers are likely to be the champions of risk management within the firm, and whilst not solely responsible for compliance, have a key role in ensuring that suitable systems and controls are in place.
 The SRA Accounts Rules 2011 (under rule 6) requires that all the principals in a firm (and that includes the COFA) must ensure compliance with the rules by every employee.

-For the COLP with case work or the COFA with the finance aspects, you cannot be expected to stand over every member of staff and watch everything that they do, so it is essential that you have the appropriate accounting systems and internal reporting structures in place to monitor, review and manage the risks and to aid compliance.
+Both with case work and also the financial aspects of ensuring compliance, you cannot be expected to stand over every member of staff and watch everything that they do, so it is essential that you have the appropriate accounting systems and internal reporting structures in place to monitor, review and manage the risks and to aid compliance.

 All firms should consider where your accounting systems and procedures can help you in the role – because all systems definitely should and Insight Legal certainly can.

-Insight Legal provides many tools and reports to assist the COLP and COFA in their roles, from reports to identify residual balances, to ones which prove that there are no ledgers with client account in debit or office account in credit.
+Insight Legal provides many tools and reports to assist the Compliance Officers in their roles, from reports to identify residual balances, to ones which prove that there are no breaches of the accounts rules.
 From in-built conflict checks when you add clients or matters to bank reconciliation reports which highlight all unpresented items.